Santigio/Santigio.github.io/_posts/2023-02-01-flutter-blog.md

 > The GestureDetector widget can handle many other types of gestures like onDoubleTap, onLongPress, onScaleEnd and onScaleStart, etc.

-**Animation: This refers to how an app can create visual effects and animations.
+**Animation**: This refers to how an app can create visual effects and animations.
 In Flutter, you can use the Animation and Animated widgets to create animations, as well as the AnimationController to control the animation's behavior.

 ```